Fprobaos/Fprobaos/README.md

 # 💫 About Me:
 My name is Felipe,
-I'm a responsible 22 year old boy eagering to fin a position where I can offer my dedicated work.
+I'm a responsible 22 year old boy eagering to find a position where I can offer my dedicated work.
 I'm motivated and ready to give my best in upcoming challenges!